masonlab/labdrivers/README.md

 Pull requests with new drivers are welcome!

+For a list of coding conventions used within `labdrivers`, along with some guiding design principles please see [here](http://labdrivers.readthedocs.org/en/latest/contributing.html).

-Before submitting a request please make sure your code follows the PEP8 Python style guidelines (except for the one concerning maximum line length.
+Also, Before submitting a request please make sure your code follows the PEP8 Python style guidelines (except for the one concerning maximum line length.